quanghvvmo/2023-it1-nodejs-project/README.md

 ## To test

-Create database test and change DB_DATABASE_TEST in .env then run seeder .sql file
+Create separate database for test and change DB_DATABASE_TEST in .env then run seeder .sql file.

 ```shell
 > npm test